 Qualitative analysis is centered on the lived experiences of WROs/WLOs working on GBV prevention and response as they seek to access funding, with a focus on OCHA’s Country Based Pooled Funds (CBPFs).
 WROs/WLOs struggle to meet many of CBPF’s application criteria and requirements necessary to secure CBPF resources.
 The absence of WROs/WLOs in leadership and decision-making across humanitarian fora, both within and beyond the CBPFs, only contributes to barriers in accessing funding.
 Quantitative data, contributed by Development Initiatives, illustrates CBPF trends from 2017-2022 across the three contexts, showing how funding barriers can play out in cents and dollars for national and sub-national organizations.

 The report also outlines positive practices and compels donors, INGOs, and UN agencies to ask the question, “Why wait?” to implement these practices and fund WROs/WLOs.
 Recommendations point to specific changes that can be made at both operational and policy level, intended to be a resource for policy makers who are keen to drive reform of the multilateral system they fund and to ensure their commitments to localization, feminist approaches, and aid effectiveness can be realized.

-Translations of the Summary will be available in French, Ukrainian, Dari, and Pashto mid-March.
+Translations of the Summary are available in French, Ukrainian, Dari, and Pashto below.